flightctl/flightctl-ansible/README.md

 Currently, the publishing to Ansible Galaxy is manual and requires the following steps:

+1. Checkout a release branch
+    1. `git checkout -b release-NEW_VERSION`
-1. Update the version in the following places:
+2. Update the version in the following places:
     1. The `version` in `galaxy.yml`
     2. This README's referenced versions in the Installation section
-2. Update the CHANGELOG:
+3. Update the CHANGELOG:
     1. Make sure you have [`antsibull-changelog`](https://pypi.org/project/antsibull-changelog/) installed.
     2. Make sure there are fragments for all known changes in `changelogs/fragments`.
 Info about creating changelog fragments can be found [here](https://docs.ansible.com/ansible/devel/community/development_process.html#creating-a-changelog-fragment)
     3. Run `antsibull-changelog release`.
-3. Ensure the colleciton tarball builds properly:
+4. Ensure the colleciton tarball builds properly:
     1. Run `ansible-galaxy collection build`
-    2. Ensure there are no errors and a tarball like `flightctl-core-0.2.0.tar.gz` exists in the current directory
+    2. Ensure there are no errors and a tarball like `flightctl-core-{some-version}.tar.gz` exists in the current directory
+5. Install and verify the collection tarball locally
+    1. Install the built collection via `ansible-galaxy collection install flightctl-core-{some-version}.tar.gz --force`
+    2. Run a basic playbook to verify functionality (examples can be found in demo/README.md)
-4. Commit the changes and create a PR with the changes.
+6. Commit the changes and create a PR with the changes.
 Ensure CI tests pass and merge to main.
-5. Pull and checkout the latest code from the main branch.
+7. Pull and checkout the latest code from the main branch.
-6. Use git to tag the release appropriately:
+8. Use git to tag the release appropriately:
     1. `git tag -n` # see current tags and their comments
     2. `git tag -a NEW_VERSION -m "comment here"` # the comment can be, for example,  "flightctl.core: 1.0.0"
     3. `git push upstream NEW_VERSION`
-7. Build and push the collection to Galaxy:
+9. Build and push the collection to Galaxy:
     1. Run `ansible-galaxy collection build`
     2. Fetch or configure your [Galaxy Token](https://galaxy.ansible.com/ui/token/) if you have not done so already.
     3. Publish the collection `ansible-galaxy collection publish path/to/built/collection.tar.gz --token=your_token_here`
-8. Verify the new version exists on the [Flightctl Galaxy page](https://galaxy.ansible.com/flightctl/core).
+10. Verify the new version exists on the [Flightctl Galaxy page](https://galaxy.ansible.com/flightctl/core).

 ## Support